 Droppings boards are essentially a shelf designed to collect chicken poop deposited overnight.
 The boards are scraped down every morning, and the poop is removed from the coop.
 The less poop inside the coop, the less moisture in the coop.
 Droppings also generate ammonia, which can be a respiratory hazard to the flock, particularly in a closed coop.
 When droppings boards are used, a major source of humidity & potential ammonia are eliminated.

-I strongly suggest keeping waterers out of the hen house.
-While controlling moisture from respiration and droppings is manageable with excellent ventilation and proper litter management, it is impossible to keep ahead of the moisture curve if waters spills in the litter.
+I strongly suggest keeping feed and waterers OUT of the hen house.
+While controlling moisture from respiration and droppings is manageable with proper litter management, it is impossible to keep ahead of the moisture curve if waters spills in the litter and chickens are traipsing into the coop all day to eat, drink and poop.
 As long as the flock is given access to water within an hour of daybreak, there is no need for water inside the coop.
+Chickens do not drink water at night- they sleep!

 Use Sand for Litter